Designing Discontinuities: Causal Inference

 \paragraph{Empirical Specification} In RDD, we are interested in the average treatment effect, $\tau$.
 If the relationship between $X$ and $Y$ is linear, we can estimate the treatment effect $\beta_1$ by fitting the linear model:

 where $X$ is the assignment variable, $h \in \{0,1\}$ is the treatment variable where $h=1$ if $X \geq C$ and $h=0$ if $X < C$ where $C$ is a known cut-off point, and $\varepsilon$ is the error term in the regression model.
-Since we can only observe either $\mathbb{E}[Y_i|X,h=1]$ (denoted by $Y_i^I$) to the right of the cut-off point or $\mathbb{E}[Y_i|X,h=1]$ (denoted by $Y_i^N$) to the left of the cut-off point, the average treatment effect is
+Since we can only observe either $\mathbb{E}[Y_i|X,h=1]$ (denoted by $Y_i^I$) to the right of the cut-off point or $\mathbb{E}[Y_i|X,h=0]$ (denoted by $Y_i^N$) to the left of the cut-off point, the average treatment effect is

 We depict this in Figure \ref{Fig:RDD_example}.
 The treatment variable $D$ is determined by the assignment variable $X$ with the cut-off point at $0$.
-The difference between two regression lines near the cut-off point represents the local average treatment effect, $\hat{\beta}_1$.
+The difference between two regression lines near the cut-off point represents the LATE, $\hat{\beta}_1$.